-Inside Plants provides residential indoor plant service throughout Riverside County and San Bernardino County.
+Inside Plants provides residential house plant care service throughout Riverside, San Bernardino and Orange County.
 Residential indoor plant service is all inclusive and comprehensive.
 We will assist in selecting, locating, placing and maintaining your plants – for any need, any space of your home.
 Whether you have a ten thousand square foot residence or a vacation rental, we are here to help you beautify that home.
 In fact, our residential plant sales and maintenance services can totally re-imagine your interior space.
 Just watch as a mundane area transforms into sheer beauty!
 Yes, interior landscaping and plants can deliver, with our expertise and skill in the mix.

-Residential indoor plant service all starts with selecting your plants that will thrive in home interiors .
+Residential indoor plant service all starts with selecting your plants that will thrive in home interiors.
 Next, we place them in the optimal locations.
 Then, our technicians visit your home regularly.
 They service each plant.
 In the process, they water, fertilize, clean, shine, prune and trim.
 As a result, they keep every plant as healthy as can be.
-Also, if any plant begins to lose it’s vitality, we replace it at no added charge.
-That’s right, we replace it free*. *Does not apply to flowering plants.

 We tailor our residential indoor plant service for any homeowner who happens to be a plant lover.
 We tailor them for anyone who just doesn’t have the time to devote to plants.
 Also, we fill in the blanks on interior design.
 We create and maintenance interior landscaping you can be proud of.